Chart Color Schemes

 Haberfield features high concentrations of family households, with a median household size of 2.8 people

-Family households comprise 78.0% of all households, which includes 43.2% couples with children, 23.8% couples without children, and 10.2% single parent families.
-Non-family households account for the remaining 22.0%, with lone person households at 19.8% and group households comprising 2.0%.
+Family households account for 78.0% of all households, including 43.2% couples with children, 23.8% couples without children, and 10.2% single parent families.
+Non-family households constitute the remaining 22.0%, with lone person households at 19.8% and group households comprising 2.0% of the total.
 The median household size is 2.8 people.

 Frequently Asked Questions - Households